ferasinka/ProSpringProject/README.md

 - ch5: Introducing Spring AOP
 - ch6: Spring JDBC Support
 - ch7: Using Hibernate in Spring
+- ch8: Data Access in Spring with JPA2
 - _Next chapters will be soon..._